CosmWasm/mesh-security-hackathon/README.md

   (that was based on the same OSMO stake).
 This is a bit tricky...
 TODO: Jake
 * Desired reward payout mechanism.
 For MVP, we treat this as a normal delegator and send the tokens back to the provider chain to be distributed.
 But maybe we calculate rewards in another way, especially when we modify `x/staking`.
+Should also be computationally efficient